joelittlejohn/lein-embongo/README.md

 Once the task is complete, MongoDB will be stopped.

+If for some reason you'd like lein to start the embedded mongo instance and wait, you can invoke the `embongo` task without providing any further tasks, like:

+    $ lein embongo

 ### Additional config
 There are a few optional config parameters that control how MongoDB runs: